-Studies on intraspecific variation in marine fish have previously examined populations on the Great Barrier Reef (GBR), Australia, which represents a broad spatial and thermal gradient.
-Pratchett et al., (2013)41 compared aerobic physiology and hematological metrics among low- and high-latitude populations of coral trout (Plectropomus leopardus), however, no significant differences were identified.
-Further analysis is little genetic variation between coral trout populations across the GBR42,43.
+Studies on intraspecific variation in marine fishes have previously examined populations on the Great Barrier Reef (GBR), Australia, which represents a broad spatial (over 340,000 km2) and thermal gradient.
+Pratchett et al., (2013)41 compared aerobic physiology and hematological metrics among low- and high-latitude populations of coral trout (Plectropomus leopardus); however, no significant differences were identified.
+Further analysis suggests there is little genetic variation between coral trout populations across the GBR because…42,43.
 Gardiner et al., (2010)16 and Donelson and Munday (2012)44 compared thermal performance and acclimation capacity, respectively, between low- and high-latitude populations of a tropical coral reef damselfish, Acanthochromis polyacanthus.
 Gardiner et al., (2010)16 found evidence that high-latitude populations maintained higher aerobic capacity than low-latitude populations at warmer temperatures – counter-gradient variation.
 Donelson and Munday (2012)44 reported that high-latitude populations displayed increased acclimation capacity (i.e., developmental plasticity) compared to low-latitude populations – evidence supporting the CVH.
-Differences in intraspecific variation between coral trout and A. polyacanthus, are perhaps unsurprising considering ecological differences between species; in particularly, A. polyacanthus’s lack of a pelagic larval stage.
-Nonetheless, evidence of intraspecific variation within A. polyacanthus suggest the potential to explore intraspecific variation in a non-commercial marine fish species, a currently underexamined area of research that has important implications for the conservation of coral reef fish.
+Differences in intraspecific variation between coral trout and A. polyacanthus, are perhaps unsurprising considering ecological differences between species; in particular, A. polyacanthus’s lack of a pelagic larval stage.
+Nonetheless, evidence of intraspecific variation within A. polyacanthus suggest the potential to explore intraspecific variation in a non-commercial marine fish species, a currently underexamined area of research that has important implications for the conservation of coral reef fishes.

 Robust genetic variation between A. polyacanthus populations 45–47 suggests that existing physiological studies provide a rudimentary understanding of the A. polyacanthus’s thermal landscape.
 Gardiner et al., (2010) and Donelson and Munday (2012) both focused on a single high-latitude population, however, genetic analysis suggests high levels of genetic differentiation between populations throughout A. polyacanthus’s range; particularly within the southern region of their distribution.
 Therefore, to increase the resolution of A. polyacanthus’s thermal landscape and allude to a greater understanding of intraspecific variation within marine environments, further exploration of intraspecific variation is required.
-This study compares thermal performance curves of A. polyacanthus from three different populations in two regions, Cairns and Mackay, on the GBR with different thermal profiles.
-Thermal performance curves were used to compare physiological metrics including resting oxygen consumption (MO2rest), maximal oxygen consumption (MO2max), absolute aerobic scope (AAS), immune response, and enzyme activation, between regions.
+This study compares thermal performance curves of key physiological traits within A. polyacanthus from three different populations among two regions of the GBR, Cairns and Mackay, which exhibit different thermal profiles.
+Thermal performance curves were used to compare physiological metrics including resting oxygen uptake (MO2rest), maximal oxygen uptake (MO2max), absolute aerobic scope (AAS), immune response, and enzyme activation, between regions.
 Hematocrit ratios were also compared at a single temperature.
 Testing temperatures included the approximate daily mean summer temperature for both Mackay (~27°C) and Cairns (~28.5°C) regions, as well as 30°C (mid-2100 century; SSP2-4.5, SSP3-7.0, and SSP5-8.5), and 31.5°C (end of 2100 century; SSP2-4.5 and SSP5-8.5)48.
 We tested the hypothesis for counter-gradient variation across a thermal gradient between northern and a novel southern region.
 Based on evidence of greater phenotypic plasticity among low latitude populations 44, populations from Mackay are expected to have increased thermal tolerance and performance at warmer temperatures than populations from the Cairns region.
-However, co-gradient represents an alternative hypothesis considering the limited amount of research available on the topic, and genetic differences between populations from the Mackay region and previously examined southern populations.
+However, co-gradient variation represents an alternative hypothesis considering the limited amount of research available on the topic, and the observed genetic differences between populations from the Mackay region compared with previously examined southern populations.